A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS for Advanced DFRC Operations

 \subsection{Wideband Systems}

-Using a CCD, the authors in~\cite{2023_Liao,2023_Wei,2022_Wei3} and~\cite{2023_Wei3} focused on employing a wideband OFDM waveform in RIS-assisted ISAC systems.
-In~\cite{2023_Liao}, the authors investigated a wideband RIS-assisted ISAC system in a clutter-rich environment caused by the NLoS signals, an aspect that is often overlooked in RIS-assisted system research.
+Using a CCD, the authors in~\cite{2023_Liao,2023_Wei,2022_Wei3,2024_Wang1} and~\cite{2024_Zhang1} focused on employing a wideband OFDM waveform in RIS-assisted ISAC systems. {These works studied RIS-assisted wideband ISAC from three different perspectives.}

+{\textit{1) Resource allocation:} The resource allocation problem for wideband ISAC was studied in~\cite{2023_Liao,2023_Wei} and~\cite{2022_Wei3}.} In~\cite{2023_Liao}, the authors investigated a wideband RIS-assisted ISAC system in a clutter-rich environment caused by the NLoS signals, an aspect that is often overlooked in RIS-assisted system research.
 The BS aims to simultaneously detect multiple targets and communicate with multiple users with the aid of an RIS.
 A joint RIS-assisted ISAC design was proposed to maximize the minimum sensing beampattern gain while ensuring a certain QoS requirement for each communication user, with the objective of reducing clutter interference caused by the NLoS signal components.
 The results show that the presence of an RIS can increase the minimum beampattern gain by a factor of six, thanks to the RIS's capability of reducing clutter interference.

+{\textit{2) Resolving the scaling ambiguity of the NLoS sensing:} The problem of parameter estimation for an RIS-assisted sensing system with OFDM waveforms was examined in~\cite{2024_Wang1}.
+Wideband sensing results in scaling ambiguity when the channel matrix has a rank of one caused by having only one degree of freedom to simultaneously determine both the path gain and the angles of the target.
+To overcome this scaling ambiguity, the authors proposes a two-phase approach.
+The received echo signals from the two phases are collected and represented as third-order tensors.
+A method based on canonical polyadic decomposition is then developed to estimate the parameters of each target, including the direction of arrival, Doppler shift, and time delay.}

+{\textit{3) Cloud radio access network (C-RAN):} An RIS-assisted ISAC C-RAN was studied in~\cite{2024_Zhang1}, where multiple remote radio heads transmit OFDM ISAC signals to illuminate targets while simultaneously communicating with users cooperatively.
+The goal was to minimize the error between the actual and desired space-frequency beampatterns of the remote radio heads while meeting user communication rate targets and fronthaul capacity requirements.}

+{\textbf{Lessons learned:} Studies show that RIS can significantly enhance sensing performance by reducing clutter interference and improving beampattern gains.
+Moreover, the issue of scaling ambiguity in parameter estimation for RIS-assisted sensing systems can be addressed by employing a two-phase sensing approach.
+This method allows for more accurate estimation of target parameters, such as direction of arrival, Doppler shift, and time delay, by using canonical polyadic decomposition on third-order tensors.
+In addition, RIS deployment in C-RAN can optimize space-frequency beampatterns for remote radio heads, effectively balancing communication and sensing performance while meeting fronthaul capacity constraints.}

 \textbf{Challenges, opportunities and open research directions:} Wideband operation introduces increased complexity in signal processing and hardware design.
 Handling a broader spectrum of frequencies requires more sophisticated algorithms and flexible hardware architectures.
 In wideband scenarios, accurate channel estimation becomes more challenging due to frequency-selective fading and the beam-squint effect.
 When ignored, frequency-selective fading can also affect the performance of the system, as the reflection patterns of the RIS elements are frequency-dependent.
 Furthermore, wideband operation often demands higher power consumption compared to narrowband systems.
 Managing power requirements becomes a critical consideration, especially in energy-constrained scenarios.